Christopher F. Droney

-Christopher Fitzgerald Droney (born June 22, 1954) is an American lawyer who formerly served as a United States circuit judge of the United States Court of Appeals for the Second Circuit and judge of the United States District Court for the District of Connecticut.
+Christopher Fitzgerald Droney (born June 22, 1954) is an American lawyer who served as a federal circuit judge of the United States Court of Appeals for the Second Circuit from 2011 to 2020.
+He was previously a judge of the United States District Court for the District of Connecticut from 1997 to 2011.

 Early life and education

+Droney was born on June 22, 1954, in Hartford, Connecticut.
+He was raised in neighboring West Hartford and was one of four children of John F. Droney and Christine Anne (née Fitzgerald) Droney, who had moved to West Hartford after World War II.
+His older brother John F. Droney Jr. later became a prominent Connecticut trial lawyer and served as the chairman of the Connecticut Democratic Party.

-Droney was born in Hartford, Connecticut.
-He received a Bachelor of Arts, magna cum laude, from the College of the Holy Cross in 1976 and a Juris Doctor from the University of Connecticut School of Law in 1979.
-While in law school, Droney was an editor of the Connecticut Law Review.
+Droney graduated from the College of the Holy Cross in Worcester, Massachusetts, with a Bachelor of Arts in history, magna cum laude, in 1976.
+As an undergraduate at Holy Cross, he was elected to Alpha Sigma Nu, the Jesuit honor society, and Phi Alpha Theta.
+During the summer after his graduation, Droney worked as a laborer at a Heublein bottling plant in Hartford.
+He then earned his Juris Doctor (J.D.) in 1976 from the University of Connecticut School of Law, where he was the notes and comments editor of the Connecticut Law Review.

+Early career

 Droney was in private practice in Hartford from 1979 to 1993, and was also deputy mayor of West Hartford from 1983 to 1985, and then Mayor of West Hartford from 1985 to 1989.
 He was the United States Attorney for the District of Connecticut from 1993 to 1997.

 Federal judicial service

 On June 5, 1997, Droney was nominated by President Bill Clinton to a seat on the United States District Court for the District of Connecticut vacated by Alan Harris Nevas.
 Droney was confirmed unanimously by the United States Senate on September 11, 1997, and received his commission on September 18, 1997.
 His service as a district judge was terminated on December 1, 2011 when he was elevated to the court of appeals.

 On May 4, 2011, President Barack Obama nominated Droney to serve on the United States Court of Appeals for the Second Circuit to replace Judge Guido Calabresi, who assumed senior status in 2009.
 On November 28, 2011, the United States Senate confirmed his nomination by a 88–0 vote.
 He received his commission on December 1, 2011.
 On April 15, 2019, Droney announced that he would assume senior status, beginning June 30, 2019.
 In August 2019, Droney announced that he would retire from the bench in January 2020 and resume private practice.
 He retired on January 2, 2020 and rejoined a law firm, Day Pitney.
 On March 13, 2023, he left Day Pitney to create his own law firm, Droney Law in West Hartford.

 In 2021, Droney was appointed by the National Football League Management Council and the NFL Players Association as the system arbitrator for the league.